sky-uk/feed/README.md

 Each ingress must have the following tag `sky.uk/frontend-elb-scheme` set to `internal` or `internet-facing` so the A record can be set to the correct
 ELB.

+# Remaining TODOs for production

+There are a few known issues that we need to address before we consider feed production ready.

+- Move to ALBs to fix 504s caused by nginx reloads.
+- Move to endpoints to support zero downtime during pod deployments.
+- Expose upstream data as prometheus metrics.

 # Building